-- Possible obligations that arise from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the organisation, or - Present obligations that arise from past events but are not recognised because; a) it is not probable that outflows of resources embodying economic benefits or service potential will be required to settle the obligations, or - b) the amount of the obligations cannot be measured with sufficient reliability.
+- Possible obligations that arise from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the organisation, or - Present obligations that arise from past events but are not recognised because; a) it is not probable that outflows of resources embodying economic benefits or service potential will be required to settle the obligations, or b) the amount of the obligations compare the measured with sufficient reliability. - b) the amount of the obligations cannot be measured with sufficient reliability.